Warm Inflation in $f(Q)$ gravity: Introduction

-Regretfully, though, Guth and other authors \cite{prob1, prob2, prob3} who have since examined this issue have acknowledged that this scenario in the form proposed in \cite{AHG} has certain shortcomings.
-So this initial idea of inflation has been modified over the years to address these shortcomings.
-The modified version was first put forth by Linde \cite{L} and then by Albrecht and Steinhardt \cite{AS} in 1982.
-The idea explains the slow-roll inflation using the second-order transition to the true vacuum.
-However, this idea also has drawbacks because it does not address the issue of spending too much time in a false vacuum, which can lead to a large amount of inflation.
-Chaotic inflation, known to be a slow-roll inflation with initial chaotic scalar fields, was studied by Linde \cite{Li}.
-According to this model, regions with sufficient inflation produce the isotropic and homogeneous universe.
-Old and new inflation models contend that the universe has always been in a state of thermal equilibrium, while chaotic inflation holds that this thermal equilibrium was not required.
-The problems with initial conditions are also resolved by the fact that chaotic inflation coincides with Planck density.
+However, Guth and other authors \cite{prob1, prob2, prob3} who have since examined this issue have acknowledged that this scenario in the form proposed in \cite{AHG} has certain shortcom-ings.
+Therefore, this initial idea of inflation has been modified over the years to address these shortcomings.
+The modified version was first proposed by Linde \cite{L} and then by the authors of \cite{AS} in 1982.
+The concept uses the second-order transition of vacuum to explain the slow-roll inflation.
+Nevertheless, the idea also has drawbacks because it does not address the issue of spending too much time in a false vacuum, which can lead to massive inflation.
+Linde \cite{Li} studied chaotic inflation, which is a slow-roll inflation using initial disordered scalar fields \cite{shokri1}.
+According to this model, sections with substantial inflation produce an isotropic and homogeneous universe.
+Early and newly developed inflation models contend that the universe has consistently maintained thermal equilibrium, while chaotic inflation holds that this thermal equilibrium was not required.
+The problems with initial conditions are also resolved by the fact that disordered inflation matches with Planck density.